astorm/pestle/docs/magento2-mvc.md

 3. The full action name layout handle this view applies to. (`pulsestorm_pestle_index_index`)
 4. The short class name for your block (`Main`)
 5. The template file for your block (`content.phtml`)
-6. The magento layout keys for your handle file (`1column`)
+6. The magento layout key for your handle file (`1column`)

-Magento's blocks and layout system is one of it's most complicated.
+Magento's blocks and layout system is complicated.
 If you're not sure what any of the above means, be sure to checkout the further reading section below.

 **Further Reading**